ccxt/ccxt/wiki/Manual.md

 ### Precision And Limits

-**Do not confuse `limits` with `precision`!.
-Precision has NOTHING TO DO with min limits.
-A precision of 8 digits does not necessarily mean a min limit of 0.0000001!
-The opposite is also true: a min limit of 0.0001 does not necessarily mean a precision of 4!**.
+**Do not confuse `limits` with `precision`!** Precision has nothing to do with min limits.
+A precision of 8 digits does not necessarily mean a min limit of 0.0000001.
+The opposite is also true: a min limit of 0.0001 does not necessarily mean a precision of 4.

 Examples: